swarrt/hello-world/README.md

 # hello-world
+My name is Eugene.
 It's my first repository.
 I just want to try what the github is.
-My name is Eugene.
-I'll be web-developer in future, now I'm trying GitHub.